apache/maven-resolver-ant-tasks/examples/example2/readme.md

 -->
 # Example 2 — define the dependencies in your ant build

 This example shows how to define your dependencies in your ant build script.

-It also contains an example of doing the same thing in groovy using AntBuilder.
+The pom file used in install and deploy is created using the createPom task.